rharriso/bower-rails/README.md

 The Ruby DSL configuration is a Bowerfile at the project's root with DSL syntax similar to Bundler.

-Run the initializer to generate a sample Bowerfile inside rails root:
+Run the initializer to generate a sample Bowerfile inside the Rails root and a `config/initializers/bower_rails.rb` config file:

 ``` Bash
   rails g bower_rails:initialize